Headline: Famous examples

-The New Republic editor Michael Kinsley began a contest to find the most boring newspaper headline.
-According to him, no entry surpassed the one that had inspired him to create the contest: "WORTHWHILE CANADIAN INITIATIVE", over a column by The New York Times Flora Lewis.
+In 1986, The New Republic editor Michael Kinsley held a contest to find the most boring newspaper headline after seeing "Worthwhile Canadian Initiative" over a New York Times column by Flora Lewis.
+He reported being "absolute comatose with appreciation" for submissions, such as "Economist Dies" in the Wisconsin State Journal and "Prevent Burglary by Locking House, Detectives Urge" in the Boston Globe.
 In 2003, New York Magazine published a list of eleven "greatest tabloid headlines".